GFA World: Helping the Poor

 GFA missionaries are also involved in community development.
 Living within the communities they serve, GFA missionaries have unique insight into people’s needs.

 They often work with local governments to provide clean water, sanitation, health care and disaster relief.
 They also pray with people and organize literacy classes, sharing the tangible love of Christ that can also empower them to improve their lives.
+Here are some help the poor Bible verses.

 According to the World Bank, one of the best ways to help the poor is by providing clean water to rural villages.4 Clean water protects local residents from a host of waterborne diseases, such as typhoid, polio, cholera, dysentery and diarrhea, and improves overall health.
 This health helps people thrive rather than being hindered by frequent sickness that affects adults’ ability to work and children’s ability to study.
 Clean water can save lives.